hylo-lang/hylo/README.md

 This repository contains the sources of the reference implementation of Val.
 Please visit our [website](https://val-lang.github.io) to get more information about the language itself.

-Value semantics brings several advantages in terms of software correctness, performance, and maintainability.
-In particular, it upholds local reasoning, allowing programmers (and compilers) to safely focus on confined sections of the program, without worrying about unintended side effects in unrelated components.

-Val is heavily inspired by [Swift](https://swift.org) and [Rust](https://www.rust-lang.org), and it adopts many of their features, including higher-order functions, powerful support for generic programming (a.k.a. parametric polymorphism), and an ownership-aware type system.
-Qualitatively, Val aims to combine the systems programming power of Rust with the simplicity of Swift's programming model.

 ## Supported platforms

 The compiler is currently developed for Unix-like operating systems.